GregWeil/InternetArchiveDownloader/README.md

 ### Optional Parameters
 - `-Delete` Remove any files in the download directory not found in the archive
+- `-Folder [name]` Only download the contents of a specific subdirectory
+- `-OutPath [name]` Specify a different location for the downloaded files

 ## Key Features